carineang/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-T17-1/tp/releases).<br>
    * Under `Assets` of the latest release, click on `Notarius.jar` to download it.

-1. Copy the file to the folder where you want to store all your contact information for Notarius.
+1. Copy the file to an empty folder where you want to store all your contact information for Notarius.

 1. Copy the path of the folder using `Ctrl + Shift + C`.